 This website contains data on export licensing decisions which has historically been published as read only in the quarterly and annual reports.

-The Foreign & Commonwealth Office’s Strategic Export Controls Reports demonstrate the Government’s commitment to transparent and responsible…
+The Foreign, Commonwealth and Development Office’s Strategic Export Controls Reports demonstrate the Government’s commitment to transparent and responsible…

 - UK strategic export controls annual report 2020 – 27 July 2021

 - UK Strategic Export Controls annual report 2019 – 1 December 2020

 - UK Strategic Export Controls annual report 2018 – 18 July 2019

 - UK Strategic Export Controls annual report 2017 – 23 July 2018